Lesie-23/Give-Ad-Hoc-insights-on-Consumer-Goods-Domain-/README.md

 4. Presentation and actionable insights:
         Designed presentation using Microsoft powerpoint and  provided meaningful insights for the top-level management.

+## Insights:

+ .
+Unique products increased from 245 in 2020 to 334 in 2021, representing a 36.33% YoY growth in the product portfolio.

+.
+Notebook, Accessories, and Peripherals segments together accounted for 82.87% of total products, making them the company’s primary product categories.

+.
+Manufacturing costs showed a significant gap, with AQ HOME Allin1 Gen 2 having the highest cost at $240.54, while AQ Master Wired x1 Ms had the lowest at $0.89.

+.
+Among the top customers in 2021, Flipkart received the highest average pre-invoice discount at 30.83%, whereas Amazon received the lowest at 29.33%.

+.
+The Retailer channel contributed the highest share of gross sales at 73.22%, while the Distributor channel contributed the least at 11.31%.

+.
+Sales dropped sharply in March 2020 (0.77M units) during the pandemic period, but later peaked in November 2021 (32.25M units), showing strong business recovery.

 ## Conclusion: